Pentium II: Overview

-The Pentium II was basically a more consumer-oriented version of the Pentium Pro.
+The Pentium II was a more consumer-oriented version of the Pentium Pro.
 It was cheaper to manufacture because of the separate, slower L2 cache memory.
 The improved 16-bit performance and MMX support made it a better choice for consumer-level operating systems, such as Windows 9x, and multimedia applications.
 The slower and cheaper L2 cache's performance penalty was mitigated by the doubled L1 cache and architectural improvements for legacy code.
 General processor performance was increased while costs were cut.

 All Klamath and some early Deschutes Pentium IIs use a combined L2 cache controller / tag RAM chip that only allows for 512 MB to be cached; while more RAM could be installed in theory, this would result in very slow performance.
 While this limit was practically irrelevant for the average home user at the time, it was a concern for some workstation or server users.
 Presumably, Intel put this limitation deliberately in place to distinguish the Pentium II from the more upmarket Pentium Pro line, which has a full 4 GB cacheable area.
 The '82459AD' revision of the chip on some 333 MHz and all 350 MHz and faster Pentium IIs lifted this restriction and also offered a full 4 GB cacheable area.